gempesaw/appium-talk/talk.md

 <!-- assess the mobile testing frameworks and come up with a workable -->
 <!-- solution. -->

-* Need to test Android and iOS apps; QA engineers on OS X & Windows
+* Need to test Android and iOS apps from OS X & Windows

 <!-- Like everyone else, we looked at a number of different -->
 <!-- options.
 We looked briefly into KiF, and we surveyed our options -->